#1 Tree Removal & Tree Service Provider

 Structural Pruning and Canopy Load Distribution

 Tree growth does not always distribute weight evenly throughout the canopy.
-Long lateral limbs, co-dominant stems, included bark, and weak branch attachments can create concentrated stress points that increase mechanical loading on specific sections of the tree.
-Cedar Rapids storms, wet snow accumulation, and strong wind events can place additional force on these weak areas over time.
+Long lateral limbs, co-dominant stems, included bark, and weak branch attachments create concentrated stress points that increase mechanical loading on specific sections of the tree.
+Cedar Rapids storms, wet snow accumulation, and strong wind events place additional force on these weak areas over time.

 Crown Development and Tree Physiology